-- (1) The plat to be vacated is a legal plat of record; and - (2) Vacation of the subdivision will not interfere with development of, nor deny access via public thoroughfare to, adjoining properties, utility services or other improvements; and - (3) Vacation of the subdivision is not contrary to the LCG Comprehensive Plan.

-(g) After a decision is made, is there a limit on subsequent applications?
-No.
+- (1) The plat to be vacated is a legal plat of record; and - (2) Vacation of the subdivision will not interfere with development of, nor deny access via public thoroughfare to, adjoining properties, utility services or other improvements; and - (3) Vacation of the subdivision is not contrary to the LCG Comprehensive Plan. - (g) After a decision is made, is there a limit on subsequent applications?
+No. - (h) How is a decision appealed?

 - (1) If the application is approved, the DPD shall record it in the office of the Clerk of Court.
-All fees for recording the vacation shall be paid by the applicant or land owner. - (2) After a plat is vacated, the applicant may initiate the subdivision or resubdivision process, or initiate processes that do not require plat approval.
+All fees for recording the vacation shall be paid by the applicant or land owner. - (2) After a plat is vacated, the applicant may initiate the subdivision or resubdivison process, or initiate processes that do not require plat approval.